 - Chat with GPT about your code by launching aider from the command line with set of source files to discuss and edit together.
-Aider lets GPT see and edit the content of those files. - GPT can write and edit code in most popular languages: python, javascript, typescript, html, css, etc. - Request new features, changes, improvements, or bug fixes to your code.
+Aider lets GPT see and edit the content of those files. - GPT can write and edit code in most popular languages: python, javascript, typescript, html, css, etc.

+- Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors. - Aider will apply the edits suggested by GPT directly to your source files. - Aider will automatically commit each changeset to your local git repo with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to undo changes or use standard git workflows to manage longer sequences of changes. - You can use aider with multiple source files at once, so GPT can make coordinated code changes across all of them in a single changeset/commit. - Aider can give GPT-4 a map of your entire git repo, which helps it understand and modify large codebases. - You can also edit files by hand using your editor while chatting with aider.
-Aider will notice these out-of-band edits and ask if you'd like to commit them.
-This lets you bounce back and forth between the aider chat and your editor, to collaboratively code with GPT.
+Aider will notice these out-of-band edits and keep GPT up to date with the latest versions of your files.
+This lets you bounce back and forth between the aider chat and your editor, to collaboratively code with GPT. - If you are using gpt-4 through openal directly, you can add image files to your context which will automatically switch you to the gpt-4-vision-preview model